ga4gh-beacon/beacon-framework-v2/README.md

 * the Beacon Framework (in *this* repo)
 * the Beacon Model (in the [Models repo](https://github.com/ga4gh-beacon/beacon-v2-Models))

-The **Beacon Framework** is the part that describes the overall structure of the API requests, responses, parameters, teh common components, etc. It could also be referred in this document as simply the *Framework*.
+The **Beacon Framework** is the part that describes the overall structure of the API requests, responses, parameters, the common components, etc. It could also be referred in this document as simply the *Framework*.

 A **Beacon Model** describes the set of concepts included in a Beacon version (e.g. Beacon v2), like *individual* or *biosample*.
 It could also be referred in this document as simply the *Model*.